Sin-tel/tessera/notes.md

  - follow
  - chase midi notes

-display audio status
-display current buffer size (message from backend)
+display midi activity indicator for each device enable MPE in settings for each device

+reset config file if new version

+in principle, the stream and render instances could be seperated allows for rendering even when there's no stream

 get rid of /settings
 just embed default theme for now

-switch back to hsl, was better

-make the add device/channel button smaller

-make channels + buttons bigger
+make channels and buttons bigger

 add master meter to atomics
 add cpu to atomics

 rename channel -> layer?